-China's island cities: Treasure or trouble for Asia?
+China's island cities: treasure or trouble for Asia?

 You are here

-[COLOMBO] A high-rise city the size of central London rising out of the ocean next to Sri Lanka's capital is laying down another marker for China's global infrastructure ambitions whose epic scope is sounding alarm bells in Asia and beyond.
+A HIGH-rise city the size of central London rising out of the ocean next to Sri Lanka's capital is laying down another marker for China's global infrastructure ambitions whose epic scope is sounding alarm bells in Asia and beyond.

 When it is completed, Port City will effectively double Colombo's size and be part of a glimmering trio of new, Chinese-funded islands alongside a man-made archipelago off Malaysia and a planned futuristic metropolis adjoining Manila.

-The projects have been linked to China's Belt and Road Initiative (BRI), a sweeping trillion-dollar infrastructure programme across Asia, Africa and Europe that is viewed with deep suspicion by countries like India and the United States and has divided opinion within the EU.
+The projects have been linked to China's Belt and Road Initiative (BRI), a sweeping trillion-dollar infrastructure programme across Asia, Africa and Europe that is viewed with deep suspicion by countries like India and the United States and has divided opinion within the European Union.

 And in Sri Lanka, Malaysia and the Philippines, increasingly vocal concerns are being raised about the environmental impact of the island cities, a lack of transparency surrounding their funding and the possibility of a Chinese-sprung debt trap.

-Port City will serve as a base for China in South Asia as well as a "model project which would showcase what big change China could bring to the countries, especially the less developed ones, along the BRI," Mr Wang said.
+Port City will serve as a base for China in South Asia as well as a "model project which would showcase what big change China could bring to the countries, especially the less-developed ones, along the BRI", he added.

+Leaders from 37 countries, including Singapore Prime Minister Lee Hsien Loong, are currently in Beijing for a BRI summit.

 Critics say the initiative comes with a heavy price as it favours Chinese companies and exacerbates debt problems in some countries.

-In Colombo, two-thirds of the 665-acre (269-hectare) artificial island located near a deep-sea container port will be given to the Chinese developer on a 99-year lease.
+In Colombo, two-thirds of the 269-hectare artificial island located near a deep-sea container port will be given to the Chinese developer on a 99-year lease.

 The land reclamation work ended in January and high-rises now need to be built, with the aim of creating a financial hub rivalling Dubai or Singapore.